 If the seasonal shuttle is running, it is mandatory to take the shuttle to the monument.
 If it is not, you can drive to the monument, but arrive early, because parking is limited.

 Hike to Rainbow Falls

-Rainbow Falls is part of the national monument, and a 2.5-mile walk from the Ranger Station.
+Rainbow Falls, one of the best waterfalls in California, is part of the national monument, and a 2.5-mile walk from the Ranger Station.
 The waterfall, the highest in the middle fork of the San Joaquin River, plunges 101 feet down.
 On sunny days, you can see rainbows in the mist of the falls, hence its name!

 Explore Mammoth Lakes Basin